Proving membership in LLM pretraining data via data watermarks: Post-hoc study on natural watermarks

 \paragraph{Dataset.} To find naturally occurring hex sequences, we filtered the StackExchange subset of the ROOTS corpus \cite[BLOOM's training data;][]{DBLP:conf/nips/LaurenconSWAMSW22}, which is publicly available.
 We consider three hashing algorithms: MD5, SHA-256, and SHA-512, and use regular expressions that capture hex sequences of the appropriate length (32, 64, and 128, respectively).
 Starting from the top 50 most frequently occurring hashes for each algorithm, we manually excluded sequences which are unlikely to be hashes (e.g. all 0s).
 To collect the number of occurrences for each hash, we use the ROOTS search tool \cite{rst_piktus_2023} and query for exact matches, where matches may appear within the same document.

 \paragraph{Models.} We provide results for the 176B variant of BLOOM \cite{Bloom_scao_2022} here, and the 7B variant in Appendix~\ref{app:hash_7b}.
-Both models used large batch sizes (512 and 2048, respectively) and were trained on the ROOTS corpus containing 341B tokens for one epoch.
+Both models used large batch sizes (512 and 2048, respectively) and were trained on the ROOTS corpus, which contains 341B tokens, for one epoch.
 The 176B model was trained on an additional repeated 25B tokens.